Bill Gates' net worth: A 'window' into the tech tycoon's jaw-dropping wealth

 The net worth of Bill Gates

-As per the Bloomberg Billionaire Index – which gets updated at the end of every trading day in New York – Bill Gates’ net worth stands at USD 114 billion (MYR 500 billion).
-Several reports note that he makes USD 150-200 per second (MYR 658 – 878 approx.).
+As per the Bloomberg Billionaire Index – which gets updated at the end of every trading day in New York – Bill Gates’ net worth stands at USD 114 billion (SGD 150.9 billion).
+Several reports note that he makes USD 150-200 per second (SGD 198 – 264 approx.).
 This is courtesy of his fortune from Microsoft, which he turned into diversified holdings.
 After stepping down from the company as CEO, he began investing in zero-carbon energy.
-More specifically, this refers to the USD 1 billion (MYR 4.39 billion) investment fund Breakthrough Energy – which focuses on innovations in sustainable energy and was launched by Gates and 20 others in 2015.
+More specifically, this refers to the USD 1 billion (SGD 1.32 billion) investment fund Breakthrough Energy – which focuses on innovations in sustainable energy and was launched by Gates and 20 others in 2015.

 He also spends extensive time on philanthropic endeavours through the Gates Foundation.
-The nonprofit fights poverty and disease around the world and from 1994 to 2018, Bill and his wife Melinda Gates poured over USD 36 billion (MYR 158 billion) into its work.
+The nonprofit fights poverty and disease around the world and from 1994 to 2018, Bill and his wife Melinda Gates poured over USD 36 billion (SGD 47.68 billion) into its work.
 The businessman currently owns 1.3 percent of Microsoft’s shares, as per Forbes.
 Despite all of this wealth – which he’s repeatedly held as unfair – he only has a few rather practical indulgences.
-He has invested in a variety of stocks and assets and launched a US $1 billion (MYR 4.39 billion) investment fund, Breakthrough Energy, with 20 others.
+He has invested in a variety of stocks and assets and launched a US $1 billion (SGD 1.32 billion) investment fund, Breakthrough Energy, with 20 others.

 Luxury mansion and holiday homes

-The mansion also boasts a 2,100 sq.ft library with vintage books – including the 16th-century Leonardo da Vinci codex which cost him about USD 30 million (MYR 131.7 million approx.).
-The total value of all the books – as per Business Insider – is about USD 60 million (MYR 263.4 million approx.) This – along with other fittings in his space – cost him about USD 127 million (MYR 557.5 approx.) overall.
+The mansion also boasts a 2,100 sq.ft library with vintage books – including the 16th-century Leonardo da Vinci codex which cost him about USD 30 million (SGD 39.78 million approx.).
+The total value of all the books – as per Business Insider – is about USD 60 million (SGD 79.46 million approx.) This – along with other fittings in his space – cost him about USD 127 million (SGD 168 million) overall.

 That’s not all, Gates’ reportedly also owns several rural vacation spots – complete with barns and racetracks for his equestrian daughter.
-Reportedly, he spent USD 18 million (MYR 79 million approx.) on a 228-acre horse ranch in California – which comes with an orchard, guesthouse, and an ocean view.
+Reportedly, he spent USD 18 million (SGD 23.84 million approx.) on a 228-acre horse ranch in California – which comes with an orchard, guesthouse, and an ocean view.

 Private jet and swanky wheels